aditya-kumar-k/axionova-solidity-defi-contracts/README.md

 Axionova is a fixed-supply ERC20 token deployed on BNB Smart Chain with burn, permit, and governance-ready voting support.

-The token contract is designed to remain simple and modular.
+The AXNV token contract is designed to remain simple and modular.
 Presale, vesting, airdrop, staking, gaming incentives, AI rewards, treasury, and governance systems are handled through separate contracts.

 ## Network